 - the cost of the expert evidence, and

 - any matters prescribed by Family Procedure Rules.

-There is now a new Practice Direction 25B which sets out the duties of an expert, how the expert’s report should be set out and what arrangements must be made to bring the expert to court.
+Practice Direction 25B which sets out the duties of an expert, how the expert’s report should be set out and what arrangements must be made to bring the expert to court.
 With regard to standards expected of experts, the expert must:

 - have knowledge appropriate to the court case,

 - have been active in the area of work or practice and has sufficient experience of the issues relevant to the case,

 - is either regulated or accredited to a registered body where this is appropriate,